Generating Support Bundles

 To generate support bundles on earlier versions of Replicated KOTS, see Generate a Bundle (KOTS v1.94.1 and Earlier).

-The following examples show some possible CLI commands to generate a support bundle for one or more specifications and locations:
+kubectl support-bundle CLI command to generate a support bundle from one or more specifications:

 kubectl support-bundle --load-cluster-specs

-Automatically discover specifications found in the cluster that match a custom label:
+Discover all specifications defined in Secrets or ConfigMaps in the cluster that match a custom label:

 kubectl support-bundle --load-cluster-specs -l LABEL